Catechesis of the Good Shepherd

 The primary publications describing the work can be ordered from the National Association or from LTP under The Catechesis of the Good Shepherd label.

 “Seed-planting” workshops.
 The Catechesis of the Good Shepherd is a “mustard seed work” – it begins very small in hidden ways, sometimes taking a long time to take shape … and this is good.
 Parishes interested in beginning Catechesis are encouraged to host a seed-planting workshop where a trained catechist/s shares with members of a parish community an overview of the Catechesis and discusses logistics for beginning the work.
 The workshop can be as short as ninety minutes or as long as a retreat day.
 Those invited might include members of parish councils, catechists, parents, clergy, teachers and principals and other lay leaders of the parish.
-Catechists from Immaculate Conception, Durham, welcome the opportunity to provide such workshops, in English and in Spanish, for your community.
+Catechists from Holy Infant, Durham, welcome the opportunity to provide such workshops, in English and in Spanish, for your community.